Storm Éowyn: 24 to 31 January 2025

-Destruction of the riverbank on the River Brick at St. Bernard's Church in Abbeydorney, Co.
-Kerry following Storm Éowyn.
+Destruction of the riverbank on the River Brick at St. Bernard's Church in Abbeydorney, County Kerry following Storm Éowyn.

 On 24 January at around 05:00, a wind gust provisionally measured at 183 km/h was recorded at Mace Head Atmospheric Research Station in Connemara in County Galway.
 The official highest wind gust from the storm in Ireland was 114 mph, surpassing an 80-year-old record for the country when a wind gust of 182 km/h at Foynes was measured in 1945.
 Moneypoint weather station (anemometer height 40 m above ground level) measured a 159.8 km/h wind gust at 04:10.
 The intensity of winds at Mace Head (Ceann Mhása), Belmullet, and Markree (near Sligo) caused data interruption to local weather instruments.
 A mean sustained wind speed of 135 km/h was measured at Mace Head at around 04:00, surpassing the previous Irish record of 131 km/h set in 1945 at Foynes.

 A maximum wave height of 10.4 m was measured by the coast of Finnis Buoy, near Doolin.

 All flights from 08:00 to 14:00 at Ireland West Airport were cancelled.
 Several flights at Dublin Airport and Shannon Airport were cancelled or delayed.
 Aer Arann and Aran Island Ferries announced the closure of all morning services.

 At 09:00, 815,000 houses, farms and businesses on the island of Ireland were suffering from power outages, particularly in counties Galway and Mayo and 115,000 homes, mainly in Munster, were without water.
 By lunchtime, nearly one million were without power on the island of Ireland.
 The country's worst storm since Hurricane Debbie in 1961 resulted in 768,000 without power at its peak in Ireland.
 The Electricity Supply Board spoke of extensive damage to electricity infrastructure on an unprecedented scale.
 As of 25 January, 217,000 households were without water as Uisce Éireann's water treatment plants were disrupted by power cuts.
 Customers in Galway were worst-affected.
 Telecommunications regulator ComReg reported that the destruction caused by the storm on telecommunications infrastructure was the largest in Ireland's recorded history.
 Telecommunications company eir reported that 270,000 fixed-line users were without broadband after the storm.